volodalexey/ffmpegtrim/README.md

 # ffmpegtrim
-Rust cli tool to trim off last seconds from file
+CLI tool to trim off some seconds from start and/or from end of file

-Process all files in the directory.
+Process all files in the directory unless .
 Trim specified seconds from start.
 Trim specified seconds from end.